StephaneVogrig/minishell_tester/README.md

 # Bonus
 We also have tests for the `wildcards` part of the bonus:
 ```
 ./tester wildcards
+./tester bonus
+./tester all
 ```
-* Make sure your executable is called `minishell_bonus`
+* Make sure your executable is called `minishell` or change the path in the tester line 3 `MINISHELL_PATH`

 # Extra tests
 We decided to leave out some tests from the mandatory part, things like syntax errors and OS specific code.